 Should I Find Out the Sex of My Baby

-Thanks to technology that developed only as far back as the 1980’s today’s parents don’t have to wait.
-Most OBGYN’s schedule a routine ultrasound around the 17th to 20th week of pregnancy to check fetal development as part of the routine prenatal care.
-And this ultrasound, in around 98% of pregnancies can also tell the mother whether she will be having a boy or a girl.
+Thanks to technology developed since the 1980s, today’s parents don’t have to wait.
+Most OB-GYNs schedule a routine ultrasound around the 17th to 20th week of pregnancy to check fetal development as part of prenatal care.
+This ultrasound can, in around 98% of pregnancies, reveal the baby’s sex.

-For those that don’t want to find out the sex of the baby, the reasons seem to differ.
-Many just want to keep the excitement and mystery of pregnancy alive until the end.
-Some people quoted that they feel not knowing the sex until a child is born is the way that nature intended it to be.
-Other parents believe that keeping the sex a secret is an easy way to keep people from pushing preconceived gender roles down their throats during the pregnancy.
-For instance, if you don’t know what you are having no one will say, ‘this boy will take after his dad and be an All-American football player!’”
+For those who don’t want to find out, the reasons vary.
+Many enjoy keeping the excitement and mystery alive until the end.
+Others feel that not knowing the sex is the natural way to experience pregnancy.
+Some parents prefer to keep the sex a secret to avoid others pushing preconceived gender roles on them.
+For instance, if you don’t know the baby’s sex, no one will say, “This boy will take after his dad and be an All-American football player!”

 Share: